The BMZ #SmartDevelopmentHack

-- Strategic relevance: Is the proposed project a solution to a relevant problem in the context of the corona pandemic?
+- Strategic significance: Is the proposed project a solution to a relevant problem related to the corona pandemic?

 - Impact: What is the impact of the proposed project?

-- Scaling potential: What is the potential for scaling the proposed project?
+- Scaling potential: What is the potential for scaling up the proposed project?

-- Leverage: How much is the proposed project building upon existing approaches and enabling continuity of development efforts?
+- Leverage: To what extent does the proposed project build on existing approaches and allow continuity of development efforts?

-- Risk mitigation: Is the proposed project addressing key risks, in particular showing a responsible approach towards data collection?
+- Risk mitigation: Does the proposed project address the main risks and in particular demonstrate a responsible approach to data collection?